Equine Research Foundation - A Learning Resource

 Our PR clinics last for three days but can be custom-tailored to meet your needs.

 Our horse training clinics are for you if you want to:

 Clinics are conducted by Dr. Evelyn B. Hanggi and Jerry Ingersoll, co-founders of the Equine Research Foundation.
 Minimum number of participants is 12, maximum is 15, which ensures a lot of individual attention.

-For more information about either our on-site or off-site clinics, or if you wish to host or promote one of our PR clinics in your area, please call (831) 662-9577 or contact us online.
+For more information about our off-site clinics, or if you wish to host or promote one of our PR clinics in your area, please call (831) 662-9577 or contact us online.